istio/istio/tools/README.md

 istio-system   istio-pilot-3663920167-4ns3g                           2/2       Running   0          7m
 <SNIP>
 ```
-You can now run the performance tests:
+You can now run the performance tests, either from the command line or interactively using the UIs (see next section).
+For command lines there are a couple of examples in the `run_tests` function:

 ```
 $ run_tests
 ```